Mostransavto: History

 In August 2022, the Government of the Moscow Region handed over to the company a batch of 110 new blue LiAZ-4292.60 buses.

 On September 30, Sergey A. Smirnov resigned as CEO of Mostransavto JSC.
 On October 3, 2022, Sergey Vladimirovich Kaigorodov was appointed the new director.

 In the winter of 2022-2023, two bus deliveries took place: in December 2022, 20 new buses ЛиАЗ-5292.65, in January 2023 — 49 new LiAZ-4292.60 in the coloring of the Moscow region.
 From February to July, 80 NEFAZ buses were delivered.-5299-40-52 (urban modification) and 326 NEFAZ buses-5299-31-52 (suburban modification).
-The delivery of buses has also begun. ГАЗель City.
+The delivery of buses has also begun.

 On August 10, 2023, the auction "Provision of services for assessing the market value of 100% of the share in the authorized capital of RAND-TRANS LLC, as well as conducting an expert examination of a self-regulatory organization of appraisers for an assessment report" was posted on the public procurement portal.
 The customer is JSC Mostransauto.
-Later, the purchase was canceled, and on August 15, an auction was held for the provision of services for assessing the market value of 100% of the share in the authorized capital of Stafftrans LLC, as well as for conducting an expert examination of a self—regulatory organization of appraisers for an evaluation report (the customer is also Mostransauto JSC).
+Later, the purchase was canceled, and on August 15, an auction was held for the provision of services for assessing the market value of 100% of the share in the authorized capital of Stafftrans LLC, as well as for conducting an expert examination of a self‐regulatory organization of appraisers for an evaluation report (the customer is also Mostransauto JSC).
 It is assumed that Mostransauto plans to buy out these legal entities along with buses and drivers.